Skip to main content

 • share data in a temporary folder Flows can be configured to be wholly executed on the same worker.
 When that is the case, a folder is shared and symlinked inside every job's ephemeral folder (jobs are started in an ephemeral folder that is removed at the end of their execution)

-• pass data in s3 using the s3 integration (updates specific to that part to be presented on day 5)
+• pass data in S3 using the workspace object storage (updates specific to that part to be presented on day 5)

 Workers efficiency